-Both the leaves and the grain are high in protein and vitamins.
-High in protein, Amaranth provides essential amino acids missing in other grains, in particular it has a double dose of the essential amino acid lysine which is often missing in vegetarian diets.
+The leaves and the grain are both well-stocked with protein and vitamins.
+These varieties are optimized for grain production.
+Amaranth has more essential amino acids than in most other grains.
+High in protein, it has a double dose of the essential amino acid lysine which is often lacking in vegetarian diets.

 Amaranth varieties are optimized for either leaf or grain (except our Golden Giant grain amaranth which does both well).
 We have both vegetable and grain types.